I adopted Charlie not long before I started The Green Hub, which means sustainability wasn’t exactly top of mind when it came to pet parenting.

 What Makes Frontier Pets Sustainable?

-Frontier Pets sources its ingredients from higher welfare farms that use pastured and organic practices.
-Their goal is to help educate Australian pet owners about where their pets’ food is sourced and to show there’s a kinder way to feed them.
+Frontier Pets sources from regenerative, higher-welfare farms using organic and pastured practices.
+Their goal is to show Aussie pet owners there’s a kinder, more transparent way to feed their animals.

 What I Thought: Prep, Performance & Price